 The Annual Report, dealing with analytical performance in terms of accuracy, precision, linearity, recovery and interlab CV, shows a pattern similar to previous years.
-For some analytes the overall performance is good, for others results are less satisfying, especially the interlaboratory dispersion.
-The heterogeneity of the analytes makes it difficult to give a general advise.
+For some analytes the overall performance is good, for others (like oxalic acid) results are less satisfying, especially the interlaboratory dispersion.
+The heterogeneity of the analytes makes it difficult to give a general advice.

-6. Preview Scheme 2012
+6. Preview Scheme 2017